 Hi, Sean.

-I understand that these pops are family members and our kids, and um, you know, my heart is with you.
+I understand that these pups are family members and our kids.

-Um, you're you're so welcome, my friend.
+Sean, you're so welcome, my friend.

-You know, what we've seen is a real shift from Donald Trump.
+Sean, to your question, you know, what we've seen is a real shift from Donald Trump.

-We did see a lot of this rocket man stuff uh early on in his presidency and certainly through campaigning.
+We did see a lot of this rocket man stuff early on in his presidency and certainly through campaigning.

 But what we've seen, I think, is a switch to a little bit of a gentler touch and more diplomacy.

-We've seen Popeo over there twice, which is classic Pompa uh classic diplomacy, and wonderful news, of course, with the release of three prisoners.
+And wonderful news, of course, with the release of three prisoners.

-Um Hillary Clinton did say we needed to engage our allies in the region, and that's what the Trump administration has done.
+Hillary Clinton did say we needed to engage our allies in the region, and that's what the Trump administration has done.

-I have plenty of criticisms of the President for other reasons, but if he can get this done, this will be an historic moment.
+I have plenty of criticisms of the president for other reasons, but if he can get this done, this will be an historic moment.

-Well, I think it could be, and so it really happened from Donald Trump, didn't it?
+And so it really happened from Donald Trump, didn't it?

-It was is it was him taking a tough position, Democrats predicting nuclear war, Hillary Clinton saying that it's not useful, and we know her husband's policies failed because he promised us that North Korea wouldn't get a nuclear weapon after he bribed North Korea, correct?
+And we know her husband's policies failed because he promised us that North Korea wouldn't get a nuclear weapon after he bribed North Korea, correct?

 Excuse me.